hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 ### Application Chaincode

-The smart contract (in folder `chaincode`) is written in GO, based on the `asset-transfer-basic` sample.
+The smart contract (in folder `chaincode`) is written in GO v1.18, based on the `asset-transfer-basic` sample.
 The following functions are implemented to support the application:

 - CreateAsset